Affinage

 7. 2014 Medium

-Evidence siRNA knockdown in human cells with RT-PCR quantification and viral replication assays
+Evidence siRNA knockdown with RT-PCR of early HIV transcripts and viral replication assays in human cells

 PMID:25100719